 I understand that television requires a certain amount of suspension of disbelief when it comes to facts and the real world.
 But when a show revolves around history, it should take extra precautions to be accurate with the historical facts, even if the drama around them might be a bit loose.
-While I enjoy the NBC television show Timeless, the historical inaccuracies that creep in are disappointing and problematic.
-Last week’s episode revolving around the Salem Witch Trials and Abiah (Folger) Franklin, for example, was full of problems, some of which could have been avoided with a simple search on Google.
+While I have enjoyed the NBC television show Timeless, the historical inaccuracies are becoming disappointing and problematic.
+Last week’s episode revolving around the Salem Witch Trials and Abiah (Folger) Franklin was full of problems, some of which could have been avoided with a simple search on Google.

 As the heroic trio arrives at Salem on 22 September 1692, they bump into a young woman and ask who she is.
 She responds “Abby here.
 Who asks?”
 As a genealogist well-versed in colonial New England, I can say that Abby is a fairly common nickname.
 In those times it was used as a familiar form of Abigail, and occasionally Tabitha.
 It is not, however, a nickname for Abiah.
 I have spent many years researching Benjamin Franklin’s family, and I have never seen a document that refers to her as anything but Abiah.
 Modern families may use it as such, but this was not the case in 1692.

 The response to “Abby’s” inquiry is “My name is Lucy and this is Rufus.
 We’re in from Boston.”
 Followed by “. . . my husband and I are from the Old South Church in Boston.
 Reverend Willard Sent us.”
 Reverend Samuel Willard served as pastor of the congregation from 1678 to his death in 1707.
 But in 1692, the congregation was the Third Church of Boston, and occasionally the South Church (because it was in the south end of the town), which gathered at the Cedar Meeting House.
 It did not become known as the Old South Church until 25 years after the witch trials, when the descriptor was added to differentiate it from the New South Church which had just started.